The Cost of Solar Panels and 5 Ways to Finance Them

 Solar Tax Credits and Incentives

 While solar panels can be expensive, you can enjoy some discounts that cut the price down a bit.
-Through 2022, the federal government is offering a 26% tax credit for solar panel installations, and that credit drops to 22% in 2023, with no additional credits planned after that.
+The Residential Clean Energy Credit offers a 30% credit to homeowners as of 2023 (up from 26% in 2022).
 In combination with the drop in panel cost from that of previous years, you have the potential to maximize your savings by transitioning to solar now.

 There are some other state-specific tax benefits you may be eligible for, including sales tax exemptions, income tax credits or deductions, and property tax rebates or exemptions.
 Sales tax exemptions are fairly self-explanatory, with the state exempting the cost of energy-efficient purchases.
 Income tax credits for energy-efficient home improvements are available in several states to homeowners who don’t exceed a single or joint income threshold, and property tax exemptions, offered in 32 states including New York and California, provide reductions for a percentage of the cost of a solar energy system.